biaojiang/biaojiang.github.io/_posts/2020-02-28-accelerometer-sensor-processing.markdown

 ---

 ## Accelerometer Sensor
 [**Accelerometer**](https://en.wikipedia.org/wiki/Accelerometer) is widely used in machining tool condition monitoring, with proper algorithms, the cutting tool wear and breakage can be detected and predicted.
-The benefits of tool condtion monitoring are:
+The benefits of tool condition monitoring are:
 * Extend the cutting tool life.
 * Avoid the workpiece being damaged by the worn tool.